 Position: Assistant Professor

 InterestsDr.
 Juliana West is Co-Director and Co-Founder of Critical Cross-border Conversations (CCC) Research Group.
 Her research and scholarship focuses on examining social work discourse, research, education, and practice through anti-oppression and anti-privilege frameworks at the personal, cultural (discourse, media, ideology), and structural (institutionalized) levels.
 Her 2014 dissertation: The Role of Social Work in Contemporary Colonial and Structurally Violent Processes: Speaking to Aboriginal Social Workers who had Child Welfare and/or Criminal Justice Involvement as Youth, examined how social work treats Indigenous peoples as recipients of social work services, as social work students, and as social work professionals.
-Her current research looks at how social work education attracts, supports, and graduates Indigenous students.
-Her forthcoming book with Bob Mullaly on anti-oppressive and anti-privilege theory and practice is in press with Oxford University Press and will be released in Fall 2017.

 Research InterestsCritical theories and methodologies, anti-oppressive and anti-privilege theories and practice, structural social work, critical race theory, critical feminist theories, critical post modernism, critical criminology, critical pedagogy, institutional ethnography, critical discourse analysis, criminalization, contemporary colonialism, child welfareization, structural violence, prison industrial complex, risk discourse, governmentality.